Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    Field not available if the post is not a text post.
    Field not available if no user context is available."
    "url_overridden_by_dest?","string","The url of the linked item for the link post (`is_self` is `true`)."
+   "event_start?","float","Unix timestamp of when the post's event time begins.
+Key does not exist if there is no event metadata on the post.
+The float is always a whole number.

+   When an event is started early this field gets updated."
+   "event_end?","float","Unix timestamp of when the post's event time ends.
+Key does not exist if there is no event metadata on the post.
+The float is always a whole number."
+   "event_is_live?","boolean","True if the event is live."

 Actions
 -------